NewThe Scope Gap Playbook — how great GCs write subcontractor scopesRead the playbook →

 Domestic Water Systems

-• Water service entry: Confirm the connection point, meter size, and pressure-reducing valve (PRV) setting.
+• Water service entry: Confirm the connection point, meter size, and pressure-reducing valve (PRV) setting per the local water utility's pressure.
 Specify whether the sub is responsible from the property line or from an existing stub-out.
 Ambiguity here is a source of claims.

-• Hot and cold water distribution: Specify pipe material by zone — copper Type L hard-drawn above grade; copper Type K soft-annealed for buried runs with no buried joints.
-If PEX is acceptable in commercial applications, call it out.
+• Hot and cold water distribution: Specify pipe material by zone per IPC Chapter 6 or UPC Chapter 6 — copper Type L hard-drawn above grade; copper Type K soft-annealed for buried runs with no buried joints.
+If PEX is acceptable in commercial applications, call it out (and reference the manifold layout).
 Do not leave material selection to the sub's discretion.

-• Recirculation system: Hot water recirculation loop with in-line circulating pump.
-Specify minimum return temperature at the most remote fixture (typically 50°C/122°F to prevent Legionella growth).
+• Recirculation system: Hot water recirculation loop with in-line circulating pump per ASHRAE 90.1.
+Specify minimum return temperature at the most remote fixture (typically 50°C / 122°F to prevent Legionella growth per ASHRAE 188).
 This is omitted more often than it's included.

-• Pressure testing: Minimum 1.5× maximum operating pressure or 860 kPa, whichever is greater.
+• Pressure testing: Minimum 1.5× maximum operating pressure or 125 psi (860 kPa), whichever is greater, per IPC 312.5.
 Test before walls are enclosed.
 Require GC notification 24 hours prior to testing.

-• Chlorination and flushing: Full system flush (minimum 8 hours) and chlorination of the domestic water system prior to occupancy.
+• Chlorination and flushing: Full system flush (minimum 8 hours) and chlorination of the domestic water system prior to occupancy per AWWA C651.
 Bacteriological testing and passing results required.

 Sanitary, Waste, and Vent

 • Scope boundary — who carries what: The plumbing sub's sanitary scope must start at a clearly defined point.
-Typically: from 1.5m outside the building to the furthest interior fixture.
+Typically: from 5 ft (1.5m) outside the building to the furthest interior fixture.
 Confirm in writing whether the exterior site connection (from city main to building) is civil or plumbing scope.

-• Piping material by location: Cast iron soil pipe (CAN/CSA-B70 or ASTM A74) with neoprene compression gaskets for buried runs; copper DWV or cast iron above grade.
-No-hub couplings required for all horizontal buried joints.
+• Piping material by location: Cast iron soil pipe (ASTM A74 in US; CAN/CSA-B70 in Canada) with neoprene compression gaskets for buried runs; copper DWV or cast iron above grade.
+No-hub couplings (CISPI 310) required for all horizontal buried joints.

 • Invert elevations: Require the sub to field-verify all invert elevations before rough-in begins.
 Slab thickness variations, grade beams, and existing utility conflicts are the most common causes of rework.
 Do not allow the sub to assume design elevations without field verification.

-• Clean-out locations: At all direction changes greater than 45°, at the base of all stacks, and at the building perimeter.
+• Clean-out locations: At all direction changes greater than 45°, at the base of all stacks, and at the building perimeter per IPC 708.
 Cover type must match floor finish — nickel bronze in tile, round stainless in polished concrete, carpet access covers where applicable.

-• Vent termination: All vents terminate minimum 1m above roof level and minimum 3m horizontal from any air intake.
-Coordinate vent termination locations with roofing membrane penetrations.
+• Vent termination: All vents terminate minimum 1m (3 ft) above roof level and minimum 3m (10 ft) horizontal from any air intake per IPC 904.
+Coordinate vent termination locations with roofing membrane penetrations and any nearby HVAC outside air intakes.

 Excavation and Trenching for Underground Plumbing